jcraigk/phishin/README.md

 If running the Rails app natively, you may need to install `ffmpeg`.

+The preferred way to import a show is the web admin panel: sign in as an admin and visit `/admin`, then use Import Show to pull audio from archive.org or upload files, review the setlist and boundaries, and publish.
+The CLI below remains available for batch imports.

-To import a new show or replace an existing one, name the MP3s according to the import format (`I 01 Harry Hood.mp3`) and place them in a folder named by date (`2018-08-12`).
+To import a new show or replace an existing one via the CLI, name the MP3s according to the import format (`I 01 Harry Hood.mp3`) and place them in a folder named by date (`2018-08-12`).
 Place this folder in `./content/import` and run the following command (`mise run bash` first if you use Docker):

 ```bash
 bundle exec rails shows:import